PavanRangani/docs/docs/prd/legal-entities/individual-boards.md

 This company will always be Normal companies (No client entities)

+Company should be unique across all of the board.

 #### Board Role

 Possible values can be : `Board Member` or `Advisory Board Member`